paazmaya/kanigawa/README.md

 Surely there are other tools trying to achieve this functionality but they usually lack _something_ that I deem valuable.

+Since the beginning of this project, Picasa has already ceased to exists.

 ## Background for the project name

 As I have done now for few of my recent projects, the names are trying to give a tribute to